 Brynjolf: Crime is one thing.
 Murder is another.
 Mercer will pay for this.

-Star Wars: The Old Republic: The Consular's eventual Padawan, Nadia Grell, is the Spoiled Sweet daughter of a senator, and one of the nicest people you will ever encounter in the game.
+- Star Wars: The Old Republic: The Consular's eventual Padawan, Nadia Grell, is a sweet daughter of a senator, and one of the nicest people you will ever encounter in the game.
 Daddy Grell turns out to be a fine statesman and stalwart ally of the Consular until the Sith kidnap him.
 When Consular and Nadia charge in as Big Damn Heroes to save Daddy Grell, it's too late - the Sith tortured him to death.
 Sweet little Padawan Nadia loses it, and even if you try to intervene, that Sith is dead by her hands.

-In Lufia Curseofthe Sinistrals, Selan declares this ad verbatim when the sinistral Gades brings destruction on the city of Parcelyte via a meteor storm.
+- In Lufia: Curse of the Sinistrals, Selan declares this ad verbatim when the Sinistral Gades brings a meteor storm down on Parcelyte.

 Cold rage simmered in Ami's heart as her bright crimson gaze focused on the fog-covered island, a dark stain against the setting sun.
 Crowned Death and his minons would pay, she promised herself.
 Her armoured gauntlets, balled tightly into fists, groaned as her fleet charged onwards into the blood-red sunset.
 They.
 Would.
 Pay.

 - In the visual novel Six Rules, after the Tairas burn down the Minamoto home and take Ryouji prisoner, Ryouji speaks to the one who betrayed him, who he can now feel nothing but burning hatred for; and they have an exchange very similar to the page image: